 Yes, you can record Spatial Mic USB with both iOS and Android devices.
 When recording with an iPhone you may need the Lightning to USB 3 Camera Adapter + battery.
 You will also need a recording app capable of recording 8 tracks of audio such as Auria, Audio Evolution Mobile, or multiTrack DAW.

 Android devices with a USB-C jack can connect directly to Spatial Mic with a single USB-C to C cable.
 You will also need a recording app capable of recording 8 tracks of audio such as Audio Evolution Mobile, USB Audio Pro Recorder, or N-Track.

-The built-in audio drivers for Mac OSX, iOS, and Android work great and support multi-channel audio from Spatial Mic.
+The built-in audio drivers for macOS, iOS, and Android work great and support multi-channel audio from Spatial Mic USB.
 We do not provide a custom driver for Windows and we recommend using the free driver from Asio4all.

 Spatial Mic must be selected as the master clock source when recording with the ADAT lightpipe outputs.
 The maximum sample rate and bit depth when using ADAT is 48 kHz / 24 bit.